Underworld (film series): In other media

 There have been various spin-offs and tie-ins in a range of other media.

+Comics

-IDW Publishing has published a number of Underworld comics, including Underworld: Red in Tooth and Claw, and also an adaptation of the third film Rise of the Lycans written by Kevin Grevioux which was published and released in 2009.
+IDW Publishing has published a number of Underworld comics, which included adaptations of Underworld, Underworld: Evolution, and Underworld: Rise of the Lycans, and the original Underworld: Red in Tooth and Claw, serving as a prequel to Underworld featuring the character Lucian.
+It is a 3-part comic book series featuring Kevin Grevioux's character, Lycan-enforcer, Raze.
+Darkstorm Comics also published an adaptation of Underworld: Blood Wars.

+Novels

-In addition to the novelizations of Underworld and Underworld: Evolution, there is an original novel written by Greg Cox, published by Pocket Star Books in 2004, titled Underworld: Blood Enemy; written before Evolution, it depicts an alternate origin to the war, based on such details as Sonja's initial portrayal as a blonde in flashbacks.
+Pocket Star Books published novelizations of Underworld, Underworld: Evolution, and Underworld: Rise of the Lycans written by Greg Cox, in addition to an original novel by Cox titled Underworld: Blood Enemy; written before Evolution, it depicts an alternate origin to the war, based on such details as Sonja's initial portrayal as a blonde in flashbacks.

+Video games

-In September 2003, Sony contracted with Black Widow Games for the production of Underworld: Bloodline (a Half-Life mod).
-An action video game based on the first film entitled The Eternal War was scheduled for release on the PlayStation 2 and Xbox consoles in 2004, but it only saw release for the PlayStation 2 in Europe, and was cancelled in all other regions.
+A Half-Life mod titled Underworld: Bloodline was released in 2003.
+An action game based on the first film titled Underworld: The Eternal War was scheduled for release on the PlayStation 2 and Xbox consoles in 2004, but it only saw release for the PlayStation 2 in Europe, and was cancelled in all other regions.